 01:00:34 or two games in which the program made moves which the human player apparently would not have made now that's creation

-01:00:44 and not his creation in a very defined universe with a tight set of rules but that's OK
+01:00:44 and it is creation in a very defined universe with a tight set of rules but that's OK

-01:00:49 and that we know that that will change I found it interesting that actually does the feat of human beings by machine
+01:00:49 and that we know that that will change.
+I found it interesting that actually this defeat of human beings by a machine

-01:00:58 actually lead to a lot more interesting go because particularly with this element that this might be an incredible.
+01:00:58 actually lead to a lot more interest in Go because particularly with this element that this might be an incredible.

-01:01:07 when the standing to game one of the things that crops up in in science fiction is the notion of systems that can make
+01:01:07 for understanding the game. one of the things that crops up in in science fiction is the notion of systems that can make

 01:01:17 very rapid decisions

-01:01:19 and if you look at an area which is tended to be one which stimulated great creativity in the sense which is where fair
+01:01:19 and if you look at an area which is tended to be one which stimulated great creativity in the sense which is war fair

-01:01:27 and you find exactly that's going on because those systems make decisions in ways and it distances
+01:01:27 and you find exactly that's going on because those systems make decisions in ways and at distances

 01:01:34 and in wavelengths we can't begin to really get a good grip on yes so it's happening

-01:01:40 and everybody around you look you do in your group has a drone drones didn't exist ten years ago yes
+01:01:40 and everywhere around you look you in your group has a drone drones didn't exist ten years ago yes

 01:01:47 and now drones are everywhere now our little eyes you know flying around